How to Spend 4 Days in Chicago With Kids: The Ultimate Family-Friendly Itinerary

 Ohio Street Beach

-It was rather crowded when we arrived, but by late afternoon had cleared out.
-We ate dinner at Caffe Olivia right on the beach.
-After dinner, we rented a quad bike and took a bike ride along the northern part of Lakeshore Trail.
-It was beautiful scenery, but man was it hard to pedal!
-I would recommend waiting on this experience until you have kids old enough to reach the pedals and help.
+It was a bit crowded when we arrived, but by late afternoon had cleared out.
+We ate dinner at Caffe Oliva right on the beach, and then rented a quad bike to explore the Lakeshore Trail.
+So fun, but best for bigger kids who can help pedal.

 Museum of Ice Cream

-We started our last morning in Chicago at the Museum of Ice Cream.
-This is such a quirky and fun museum, and our kids LOVED it.
-You get unlimited ice cream samples, and some of the flavors are so unique {think hot dog flavored ice cream}.
-End your time at the museum by playing in the huge swimming pool of sprinkles.
+We kicked off our final day at the Museum of Ice Cream, a quirky, colorful experience that our kids loved.
+You get unlimited ice cream samples, and some of the flavors are so unique (think hot dog flavored ice cream).
+End your time at the museum by diving into the massive swimming pool of sprinkles.

 Check out ticket prices and hours of admission here.